Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-Figure~\ref{fig:method_goals} shows how often the survey participants used HPO methods to reach a specific goal.
-70\% of the survey participants tried to decrease necessary computations by using Bayesian optimization and 60\% by other HPO methods.
+Figure~\ref{fig:method_goals} shows how often the survey participants used \ac{HPO} methods to reach the goals identified in the interview study.
+67\% of the survey participants tried to decrease necessary computations by using Bayesian optimization and 59\% using evolutionary algorithms.
 About 50\% of the participants tried to decrease the necessary computations by applying manual tuning.
-Random search and grid search were least often used, with 40\% and 30\%, respectively.
-Decreasing practitioner effort was only of interest for less than $50\%$ of the participants, with very similar responses for all HPO methods (yet a notable exception of manual tuning with only 35\%).
-The survey participants mainly used manual tuning to increase their comprehension of the ML models.
-Interestingly, participants also tried to use Bayesian optimization 2--3 times more often than grid or random search to achieve this goal despite its black-box nature.
-Increasing model performance is the most important goal for HPO.
-About 70\% of the participants pursued this goal independently of the HPO method.
-Only random search was less often used to achieve this goal (<~60\%).
-Requirements were mostly aimed to be satisfied using another HPO method, manual tuning, or Bayesian optimization (33\%).
-Grid search (19\%) and random search (11\%) were rarely selected to achieve this goal. \emph{Comply with target audience} was the least relevant goal for the participants. $\sim$40\% of the participants used another HPO method for this goal.
-There are no apparent differences between manual tuning and Bayesian optimization visible, with 33\% of the participants using the respective method.
-Only random search and manual tuning were very seldom used to achieve this goal ($\sim$15\%).
+Random search and grid search were least often used, with 43\% and 29\%, respectively.
+Decreasing practitioner effort was of interest for less than 50\% of the participants, with very similar responses for all \ac{HPO} methods (yet a notable exception of manual tuning with only 31\%).
+The survey participants primarily used manual tuning to enhance their comprehension of \ac{ML} models.
+Interestingly, participants also tried to use Bayesian optimization twice as often as grid search and random search to achieve this goal despite its black-box nature.
+Participants from academia have only tried to satisfy requirements or be compliant with target audience half as often as participants from industry.

+\textit{Increasing \ac{ML} model performance} is the most common goal in \ac{HPO} that is pursued across all \ac{HPO} methods taken into account in this study.
+Most often, practitioners used Bayesian optimization to achieve this goals.